locngoxuan/vulcan/README.md

 ## 2. Roadmap

+- Add step building controller (Vulcan Executor)
-- Add capability to support plugin
+- Add capability to support external plugin
 - Add capability to be deployed as a build system